morganbengtsson/dungeon/report/report.rst

 Noise
 -----

 The mathematical functions used for generating values are arbitrary.
 Though in this work mainly noise functions are used.
 An important property of them is that they are deterministic, meaning that the same input values will always generate the same output.
 Hence with the same input the exact same dungeon will be generated again in the end.
 This is important for games, since if the player comes back to a location, the same geometry should be present.
 Noise is also artistically pleasant for creating sense of randomness, while the predefined components gives a sense of structure.
-Two important noise methods are described further.
+The main noise functions used throughout the implementation are described below:

 simplex_range_ is a function that generates deterministic random values within a defined range.
 Three dimensional inputs are most often used, though others types are supported.
 The function is available in an integer and a float variant.